-With a $90,000 grant from FRAXA Research Foundation awarded over 2018-2019, Dr. Peng Jin and Dr. Juhnee Kang at Emory University are developing and analyzing Fragile X brain organoids to understand the disorder and identify treatment targets.
+With a $90,000 grant from FRAXA Research Foundation awarded over 2018-2019, Dr. Peng Jin and Dr. Juhnee Kang at Emory University are developing and analyzing Fragile X syndrome brain organoids to understand the disorder and identify treatment targets.

-by Peng Jin
+By Peng Jin

 One of the most exciting recent advancements in stem cell research has been the development of a new model that bridges the gap between mice and humans.
 Chosen as 2017 Method of the Year by Nature, organoids are tiny, self-organized, three-dimensional tissue cultures grown from stem cells.
 They can be crafted to model much of the complexity of any organ — even the brain.
 This new technique affords the opportunity to evaluate potential drug treatments in a model that more closely mimics the human brain than the mouse brain.